Cockapoo vs Cocker Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cockapoo has a typical lifespan of 12-15 years, while Cocker Spaniel lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
 Cockapoo is predisposed to Eye Conditions, Ear Issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Cocker Spaniel faces its own health challenges including Eye Conditions, Ear Problems, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Documented predispositions land at roughly the same count for each, but differ in type and management approach.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health